4 Ways to Make Crushed Ice at Home for Cocktails

 This is the make-due-with-what-you-have method.

-For this method you need a clean kitchen towel, and a hammering device.
-Either a rolling pin, a hammer, something hefty and solid that will not break (I use the butt of an empty booze bottle as a last resort).
+For this method, you need a clean kitchen towel and a hammering device.
+Either a rolling pin, a hammer, or something hefty and solid that will not break (I use the butt of an empty booze bottle as a last resort).

 using a kitchen towel to crush ice 1